tylerhimes/tylerhimes.github.io/_posts/2023-04-27-enhancing-targeting-accuracy.md

 | average_basket_value | Independent | The average spend per transaction for the customer in ABC Grocery - 3 months pre campaign |

 <br>
-# Modelling Overview  <a name="modelling-overview"></a>
+# Modeling Overview  <a name="modeling-overview"></a>

-We will build a model that looks to accurately predict *signup_flag*, based upon the customer metrics listed above.
+We will build a model that looks to accurately predict `signup_flag` based upon the customer metrics listed above.

-If that can be achieved, we can use this model to predict signup & signup probability for future campaigns.
-This information can be used to target those more likely to sign-up, reducing marketing costs and thus increasing ROI.
+If that can be achieved, we can use this model to predict signup probability for future campaigns and target those more likely to sign up, reducing marketing costs and thus increasing ROI.

-As we are predicting a binary output, we tested three classification modelling approaches, namely:
+As we are predicting a binary output, we tested three classification modeling approaches:
 * Logistic Regression
 * Decision Tree
 * Random Forest

 <br>
-# Logistic Regression <a name="logreg-title"></a>
+# LOGISTIC REGRESSION <a name="logreg-title"></a>

-We utlise the scikit-learn library within Python to model our data using Logistic Regression.
+We utilize the scikit-learn library within Python to model our data using **Logistic Regression**.
 The code sections below are broken up into 5 key sections:
 * Data Import
 * Data Preprocessing
 * Model Training